 - Soil Monitoring: Grab sampling (individual samples) and composite sampling (multiple samples) are used to monitor soil, set baselines, and detect threats such as acidification, biodiversity loss, compaction, contamination, erosion, organic material loss, salinization, and slope instability.

 - Salinity Monitoring: Remote sensing, GIS, and electromagnetic induction are used to monitor soil salinity, which, if imbalanced, can cause detrimental effects on water quality, infrastructure, and. plant yield.

 - Contamination Monitoring: Chemical techniques such as chromatography and spectrometry are used to measure toxic elements, such as nuclear waste, coal ash, microplastics, petrochemicals, and acid rain, which can lead to the development of pollution-related diseases if consumed by. humans or animals.

 - Erosion Monitoring: Monitoring and modeling soil erosion is a complex process in which. accurate predictions are nearly impossible for large areas.
 The Universal Soil Loss Equation (USLE) is most commonly used to try to predict soil loss due to water erosion.
-Erosion may be due to. factors such as rainfall, surface runoff, rivers, streams, floods, wind, mass movement, climate, soil. composition and structure, topography, and vegetative cover.
+Erosion may be due to factors such as rainfall, surface runoff, rivers, streams, floods, wind, mass movement, climate, soil composition and structure, topography, and lack of vegetation management.